IdeaBot/IdeaBot/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add an example to help explain your problem.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, like when the bug first started happening.